Metalhead33/Far-Eastern-Culture-and-Religions-CK3/README.md

 Eh, so-so.
 Afaik, mods that add new stuff without replacing vanilla stuff **are** vanilla-compatible...
 But this mod also edits some ethnicities, and that effect might not be applied on an already running game.

-### **Will you put this mod to Steam Workshop?
-Why not?**

-For legal reasons, I cannot do that.
-What legal reasons?
-Well, it's against the rules to disclose that, but here's a hint: I cannot upload any mods to the Steam Workshop at all.
-The less we talk about it, the better.

-Nevertheless, if you wish to upload this mod to the Steam Workshop in my name, you have my full blessings to do so.
-No, really, you'd be doing me a big favor.

 ### **Can I use your mod as part of my mod?
 Or recycle any other parts of your mod for mine?**

 **Yes.** You don't even need to ask.
 Just do it.
 Sure, crediting would be nice, but otherwise, feel free to.